 Hardening off transplanted cauliflower sprouts is simple; simply place them outside during the daytime before returning them indoors at nightfall for approximately one week and your sprouts should be ready to face the world!

-5 reasons your cauliflower is not forming a head
+Here are 5 reasons your cauliflower has not formed its head:

 Cauliflower plants are heavy feeders, taking in much-needed nutrients from their soil environment.
 If planted in soil that lacks essential vitamins and minerals, however, then cauliflower won’t have enough food available to it!